 1. Lacerations and Punctures: With all of the knives, slicers, and other sharp instruments your employees regularly work with (not to mention the occasional broken glass), this should come as no surprise.

-2. Burns: Whether dealing with boiling water, scalding fryer oil, or active stovetops, burns are another major injury risk in restaurants, where one third of occupational burns occur each year.
+2. Burns: Whether dealing with boiling water, scalding oil from your fryer, or active stovetops, burns are another major injury risk in restaurants, where one third of occupational burns occur each year.

 3. Sprains and Strains: Space is always at a premium in any busy commercial kitchen, occasionally forcing the placement of select items to be less than ideal, leading to the potential for sprains and strains.
 Potentially hard-to-reach items could cause injury due to tripping or overreaching while heavy, low-lying bulk ingredients could wreak havoc on your workers' backs as a result of improper lifting form.